Skip to content

 Progress

 Land reclamation on behalf of the Land Improvement Fund of Norður-Hérað has been ongoing for 17 years at Jökuldalsheiði Heath, with overall good results.
+Still, there is significant variability in conditions between areas, and the areas are at different stages of vegetation succession.
 Vegetation has increased, and a soil crust has started to build.
 Land reclamation procedures have slowed the erosion process in areas suffering soil erosion.
 Land reclamation at the bars of the Jökla River commenced in 2007.
 The vegetation reacts well to fertilizer and seeds.
 However, the water torrent of the Jökla River has destroyed parts of the land reclamation area, plus ice floes in wintertime seem to uproot the vegetation in some areas.
 It is too early to conclude about land reclamation progress in areas under the responsibility of the Land Improvement Fund of Fljótsdalshreppur, but results from inspected areas are promising.

 Since 2009, fertilizer has been spread on barren areas east of the Hálslón reservoir to establish vegetation to withstand and bind possible aeolian deposition from the reservoir bed.
 The results have been outstanding most years, and the land reclamation area now covers about 780 ha.
 In 2012, land reclamation operations were started with fertilizer and seeds in the Hraun area, a disrupted former construction site.
 The area is sparse, high above sea level, and hard to vegetate.
 In 2017, reclamation began with fertilizer and sawing in damage to former construction sites in Tunga, between Glúmsstaðadalur and Þuríðardalur (valleys).
 The areas that have been worked on can be seen in the picture below.